We’re about 45 minutes from the airport, with minimal traffic. Next to Canggu’s Echo Beach.

 Along Jl.
 Pantai Batu Mejan

 La Pan Nam is a popular warung serving both Western and Indonesian food, although here I’d stick to Western food.
-Great prices and a friendly staff.
+Great prices and friendly staff.
 You can’t go wrong here if your goal is decent food at a decent price.

 Bali Buda is a combination of a boutique grocery and a cafe.
 Lots of items that are not available in Pepito’s Grocery can be found here.